brevia-ai/brevia-app/doc/tests.md

 ## Auth and Signup

 - Login
- - Login reset
 - Logout
+- Password reset
 - Signup

 ## Session

 - Change language
 - Logout and open an internal link to a page that requires auth

 ## Dashboard

 - View dashboard with no data (collections / features)
 - View dashboard with data (collections / features)

 ## Collections

- - Create collection [still not available]
+- Create collection
 - Access collection and interact with it (make questions to the AI)

 ## Features